// My Email Workflow

 cat > [filename]

-Unix-like systems use the sendmail command to send email by default, and msmtp provides a sendmail-compatible usage mode.
-First, configure ~/.msmtprc:
+Unix-like systems use the `sendmail` command by default to send emails, and `msmtp` also provides a `sendmail`-compatible usage.
+First, configure `~/.msmtprc`:

 account mymail